deborahdore/RooseBERT/README.md

 ## 1️⃣ Description

-The goal of this project is to continue the pretraining of BERT on a curated dataset of political debates.
-By training BERT on a domain-specific content, we aim to generate embeddings that capture the nuanced language, rhetoric, and argumentation style unique to political discourse.
+The goal of this project is to pre-train a domain-specific language model on a curated corpus of English political debates.
+By training on domain-specific content, we aim to generate embeddings that capture the nuanced language, rhetoric, and argumentation style unique to political discourse.
-The project will investigate whether these enhanced embeddings can improve performance in downstream tasks related to political debates such as sentiment analysis, stance detection, argument classification and relation classification.
+The project investigates whether these enhanced embeddings improve performance on downstream tasks related to political debates such as sentiment analysis, stance detection, argument classification and relation classification.

+RooseBERT was trained using two strategies:

+1. **Continued Pre-Training (CONT)**: We initialise from BERT's original weights and vocabulary and continue training on the political debate corpus.
+2. **Training from Scratch (SCR)**: We train BERT from random initialisation using a custom WordPiece tokenizer built from the domain corpus.
+This produces a domain-specific vocabulary that encodes political terminology as single tokens.

+Each strategy was applied in both **cased** and **uncased** variants, yielding four RooseBERT models in total.

 **Objectives**:

-1. _Continuous Pre-Training_: <br>
+1. _Pre-Training_: <br>
-   We pretrain BERT on political debate transcripts to generate embeddings that reflect the intricate structure and linguistic patterns in political dialogue.
+   We pre-train BERT (CONT and SCR) on political debate transcripts to generate embeddings that reflect the intricate structure and linguistic patterns in political dialogue.
 2. _Evaluation on Downstream Tasks_: <br>
-   The effectiveness of these embeddings will be assessed across a variety of downstream tasks, with a focus on tasks relevant to the political domain.
+   The effectiveness of these embeddings is assessed across a variety of downstream tasks, with a focus on tasks relevant to the political domain.
 3. _Analysis_: <br>
-   By comparing the performance of RooseBERT (our pretrained BERT model) against general BERT and similar competitor models, we aim to prove the effectiveness of our model in this domain.
+   By comparing the performance of RooseBERT against BERT, ModernBERT, ConfliBERT, and PoliBERTweet, we demonstrate the effectiveness of domain-specific pre-training for political NLP.

 ## 2️⃣ Datasets